priyankagoma/learningpython/README.md

 //string//

-In string we will see that how we can cut a string in two parts. we can run string in a way so that we will get the result in two different lines and alos we can create tabs in string.
+In string we will see that how we can

 //escape characters//

-In this book we will learn that how with the help of slashes (/) we can make or break a string.
+In this book we will learn that how we can cut a string in two parts, and we can create tabs in string. we can runstring in a way so that we will get the result in two different lines. how with the help of slashes (/) we can make or break a string.

 //string2//